 Some sleuths drive even more unusual cars.
 For example, Mike Ripley’s sleuth is Fitzroy Maclean Angel, a jazz trumpeter who drives an unlicensed cab.
 He’s named his car Armstrong – yes, for Louis Armstrong – and finds his transportation quite useful.
 After all, if someone mistakes his car for an actual cab and pays him for a ride, who is he to argue?
 In Just Another Angel, that’s the mistake that Josephine ‘Jo’ Scamp makes.
 But Angel gets much more than he bargained for when she gets into his car.
 One night with Jo ends up drawing Angel into a case involving robbery, some unpleasant thugs, and Jo’s very angry husband…

 And I don’t think I could discuss cars and sleuths without mentioning television’s Lieutenant Columbo.
 Any fan of this show will tell you that he drives a sometimes-unreliable battered Peugeot.
 Sometimes there are jokes made about it, and he himself knows it’s not exactly upmarket.
 But he loves his car, and it would be hard to imagine him without it.

 And that’s the thing about cars.
 Thanks in no small part to the moving assembly line, many people can now afford a car, even if it’s not the car of their dreams.
 And cars have become so varied that they often reflect their owners’ tastes and personalities.
 And that includes fictional sleuths.

-*NOTE: The title of this post is from Billy Joel’s Goodnight Saigon.
+*NOTE: The title of this post is a line from Chuck Berry’s My Mustang Ford.